 Oil- 5-6 tbsps

 1. Wash the bhendis in water and then lay flat for a few minutes on kitchen paper towels to dry completely or wipe dry.
-This step is very important to reduce sliminess of bhendi.
+This step is very important to reduce the sliminess of bhendi.

-6. Turn the heat to high and add the bhendis , stir fry continuosly.
-Add the remaining 3 tbsps oil at intervals pouring oil on the sides of the hot wok, rather than directly on the vegetable, sprinkle pepper powder, continue to stir fry bhendis for 5-7 mins or more till cooked and slightly crunchy.
+6. Turn the heat to high and add the bhendis , stir fry continuously.
+Add the remaining 3 tbsps oil at intervals pouring oil on the sides of the hot wok, rather than directly on the vegetable, sprinkle pepper powder, and continue to stir fry bhendis for 5-7 mins or more till cooked and slightly crunchy.
 Taste for salt.
 Cooking on high heat allows the bhendis to cook faster, reduce sliminess and retain their crunchy texture.

-Bhendi losun-meri is ready, serve with soft chappatis or curd rice, pickle and papad.
+Bhendi losun-meri is ready, serve with soft chappatis or curd rice, pickle, and papad.